Why Ginkgo Bioworks Holdings Inc. (DNA)’s Most Recent Report Reveals Some Hints About Its Future

 Goldman gave a rating of “Neutral” to DNA, setting the target price at $7 in the report published on February 23rd of the current year.

-During the last 5 trading sessions, DNA fell by -3.23%, which changed the moving average for the period of 200-days by -76.36% in comparison to the 20-day moving average, which settled at $2.74.
-In addition, Ginkgo Bioworks Holdings Inc. saw -67.51% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, DNA rose by +35.71%, which changed the moving average for the period of 200-days by -72.39% in comparison to the 20-day moving average, which settled at $2.68.
+In addition, Ginkgo Bioworks Holdings Inc. saw -61.13% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for DNA